skip to Main Content

 Executive Committee

-Paul Leidig – Vice President – Grand Valley State University
+Paul Leidig – President – Grand Valley State University

 Andrew Phillips – Executive Director and Assistant Secretary of the Corporation, ex officio